salaboy/from-monolith-to-k8s/workshop.md

 **Important requisites**
 - You need  a Gmail account to be able to do the workshop.
 You will not be using your account for GCP, but you need the account to access a free GCP account for QCon.
 - You need **Google Chrome** installed in your laptop, we recommend Google Chrome, as this workshop has been tested with it, and it also provides Incognito Mode which is needed for the workshop.
+- [Download this ZIP file with resources](https://github.com/salaboy/from-monolith-to-k8s-assets/archive/1.0.0.zip) and Unzip somewhere that you can find it again (like your Desktop):

 [Login to Google Cloud by clicking into this link](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one, if not you can find other [Kubernetes providers free credits list](https://github.com/learnk8s/free-kubernetes))